 The Port of Rotterdam Authority started the construction of the quay in the first quarter of 2018.
 In addition to a deep-sea quay wall with a length of 1,200 metres and a connection of the new quay to the existing quay, a quay wall over a length of 1,000 metres will also be constructed for inland vessels.
 In addition, a 350-metre jetty with 4 berths will be constructed, dredging and earthworks will take place and bank and soil protection will be implemented.
 The necessary permits / licences have been obtained for all these activities.

 HES will commence construction work once the permit procedures have been completed.
-This is expected to occur in the course of 2018.

 Project website of HES Hartel Tank Terminal